HsiangHung/Machine_Learning_Note/ML_application/Large_language_model/README.md

 * **Summarization systems**: LangChain can be used to create summarization systems that are powered by LLMs.
 These systems can be used to summarize long pieces of text, such as articles or books.
 * **Code generation systems**: LangChain can be used to create code generation systems that are powered by LLMs.
 These systems can be used to generate code for a variety of programming languages.

+### Reference

+* [What is LangChain?
+Why Use LangChain?]: https://www.einblick.ai/blog/what-is-langchain-why-use-it/#:~:text=At%20a%20high%20level%2C%20LangChain,way%20to%20build%20user%20interfaces.
-* [[Paul Yang, Einblick] What is LangChain? — A 101 overview](https://medium.com/the-techlife/what-is-langchain-a-101-overview-c2bed339b08f)
+[[Paul Yang, Einblick] What is LangChain?
+Why Use LangChain?](https://www.einblick.ai/blog/what-is-langchain-why-use-it/#:~:text=At%20a%20high%20level%2C%20LangChain,way%20to%20build%20user%20interfaces.)

+* [What is LangChain? — A 101 overview]: https://medium.com/the-techlife/what-is-langchain-a-101-overview-c2bed339b08fhow-to-derive-the-likelihood-function-for-binomial-distribution-for-parameter-es
-* [[Mostafa Ibrahim] What is LangChain? — A 101 overview](https://medium.com/the-techlife/what-is-langchain-a-101-overview-c2bed339b08f)
+[[Mostafa Ibrahim] What is LangChain? — A 101 overview](https://medium.com/the-techlife/what-is-langchain-a-101-overview-c2bed339b08f)